 Lexical semantics The technique reviewed above is efficient but need to be completed.
 Two terms may be similar even if they are completely differently spelt.
 This is the example of synonyms.
 More generally, two terms having a related sense deserve to be somehow related.
 In order to be able to capture these relations between the terms, it is necessary to get their semantics.
-The lexical semantics similarity measure explores the semantic meanings of the word constituents by using external resources, like user-defined lexica and/or dictionaries (e.g. Wordnet, [9]) to help identify synonyms in matching.
+The lexical semantics similarity measure explores the semantic meanings of the word constituents by using external resources, like user-defined lexica and/or dictionaries (e.g. Wordnet, [10]) to help identify synonyms in matching.

-Rule 2 Two entities are identical if they are synonyms.
+Rule 2.
+Two entities are identical if they are synonyms.

-For two concepts $e_1$ and $e_2$ , the lexical semantics similarity measure $Sim{lsem}$ can be given using the Word-Net synsets (i.e., term for a sense or a meaning by a group of synonyms) based on the formula (2).
+For two concepts e_1 and e_2 , the lexical semantics similarity measure Sim{lsem} can be given using the Word-Net synsets (i.e. term for a sense or a meaning by a group of synonyms) based on the equation (2).

-$$Sim{lsem}(e_1, e_2) = 1/length(e_1, e_2)$$ (2)
+$Sim{lsem}(e_1, e_2) = 1/length(e_1, e_2)$ (2)

 Where length is the length of the shortest path between two entities using node-counting.

-Based on formula (1) and (2), we give the lexical similarity measure as formula (3).
+Based on equation (1) and (2), we give the lexical similarity equation as (3).

-$$Sim{lexi}(e_1, e_2) = max(Sim{stri}(e_1, e_2), Sim{lsem}(e_1, e_2))$$
+$Sim{lexi}(e_1, e_2) = max[Sim{stri}(e_1, e_2), Sim{lsem}(e_1, e_2)]$ (3)